Kotlin/kotlinx-benchmark/docs/configuration-options.md

 | `advanced("jsUseBridge", value)`              | Generate special benchmark bridges to stop inlining optimizations.                                    | `true`, `false` | `true`        |

 **Note:** "jsUseBridge" works only when the `BuiltIn` benchmark executor is selected.

-With this guide at your side, you're ready to optimize your benchmarking process with `kotlinx-benchmark`.
-Happy benchmarking!